vhelin/wla-dx/doc/wlaflags.rst

 You can supply WLA with some (or all or none) of the following option flags::

+    -c  Continue parsing after an error.
+Currently we can only continue after encountering an unknown symbol or a mistyped instruction.
     -d  Disable WLA's ability to calculate A-B where A and B are labels -h  Assume that all label references are 16-bit by default (size hints still work).
 Without this flag it's assumed that label references are